-First, the golden hours offer some stunning light.
-The golden hours are the two hours after sunrise and the two hours before sunset.
+First, the golden hour offers some stunning light.
+The golden hour is the hour after sunrise, and the hour before sunset.

 During the golden hours, the light is unbelievably warm and wonderful.
 Especially if you wait until the moments before the sun sets.

 That’s why cloudy light is especially great for macro flower photography.
-The soft light enhances the colours of the flowers, resulting in photos like this:
+The soft light enhances the colors of the flowers, resulting in photos like this:

 The ones that take away from the subject.
 They distract the viewer.

-If you can keep the number of colours in the background to a minimum, do it.
+If you can keep the number of colors in the background to a minimum, do it.
+Simple is best.

 First, you need to carefully focus on your subject.
 Remember how I said to switch your lens to manual focus?
 Now’s the time to put it to use.

 Manual focus allows you to turn the focus ring on your lens.
 Do this and spin the focus ring so that your lens focuses as close as possible.
 Get close to your subject.
 Move until the subject is in perfect focus.

 Then pay attention to your composition.
 Compose the position of your main subject in the frame.
 It’s generally not a good idea to put your subject straight down the middle of the photo.
 Instead, try to put it off to the side.
 The goal is to move the viewer’s eye through the frame.
 One of my favorite compositions uses the diagonal line, like this: